Splitting-based randomized dynamical low-rank approximations for stiff matrix differential equations: Numerical results

-(2)~\textbf{Butterﬂy-shaped interface:} This example employs the high-curvature, butterfly-shaped interface construction method proposed in \cite{mu2016new}, which is parameterized by the following equation:
+(2)~\textbf{Butterﬂy-shaped:} This employs the high-curvature, butterfly-shaped interface construction initial value proposed in \cite{mu2016new}, which is parameterized by the following equation:

-where $\theta\in[0,2\pi]$.
+where $\hat{\theta}\in[0,2\pi]$.
 In this case, we set $k = 1.8$, $a = 0.40178$, $b = 0.30178$, $c = 6.0$, and $d = 3.0$.

-The temporal evolution of these two initial shapes are shown in Fig.~\ref{fig5} and Fig.~\ref{fig6} respectively.
-Fig.~\ref{fig5} illustrates the dynamic evolution of numerical solutions for eq.~\eqref{eq4.1} with star-shaped initial conditions under spatial discretization parameters $N = 128$ and the time step size $h$ is $0.01$, where the Lie splitting scheme (first two rows) and Strang splitting scheme (last two rows) are combined with adaptive low-rank methods (ADRSVD and ADGN).
-Each column corresponds to the phase-field distribution at $T = 0,10,50,100$, respectively.
+The temporal evolution of these two initial shapes are shown in Figs.~\ref{fig7} and \ref{fig8}, respectively.
+Fig.~\ref{fig7} illustrates the dynamic evolution of numerical solutions for Eq.~\eqref{eq4.4} with the star-shaped initial condition under spatial grid numbers $\hat{N} = 128$ and the time step size $\tau$ is $0.01$, where the first two rows present the results of ADRSVD-LT and ADGN-LT, and the last two rows show those of ADRSVD-ST and ADGN-ST. Each column corresponds to the phase-field distribution at $T = 0,10,50,100$, respectively.
 The initially star-shaped interface exhibits a gradual morphological evolution: the tip regions (high-curvature areas) contract inward, while the gap regions (low-curvature areas) expand outward, ultimately approaching a circular morphology-a behavior consistent with curvature-driven flow dynamics.
 Numerical results demonstrate that both splitting schemes yield solutions with high consistency in interface positioning, curvature distribution, and energy dissipation characteristics.